Probation and Dismissal

 Dismissal

-Any student dismissed from a college within the Grossmont-Cuyamaca Community College District may not attend any college within the district during the next consecutive semester.
-The student may, however, attend the next consecutive summer term or spring intersession.
+Any student dismissed from a college within the District may not attend any college within the District during the next two consecutive primary terms.
+The student may, however, attend the Summer session.

 1. Academic Dismissal

-Any student on academic probation whose semester grade point average falls below 2.0 shall be academically dismissed.
+Any student on academic probation whose semester grade point average falls below 2.0 in all units attempted in each of 3 consecutive semesters shall be academically dismissed.
 Any student on academic probation whose semester grade point average equals or exceeds 2.0 but whose cumulative grade point average for all units attempted remains below 2.0 shall be continued on probation.

 2. Lack-of-Progress Dismissal